Abandoned & Little-Known Airfields:

 along with a ramp on the west side of the field with several hangars.

-In 1960 a replacement "Rochester Municipal Airport" was opened to the southwest of the town.
+In 1960 the replacement "Rochester Municipal Airport" was opened to the southwest of the town.

 The metal hangar was dismantled & moved about a mile and is now a truck repair shop.